schuellerf/xfce-test/README.md

 The automatically created videos are on [my youtube channel](https://www.youtube.com/user/schuellerf) for now.

-This is a Xubuntu 18.10, with a build from git sources of all core Xfce components + some apps for testing.
+This containers are based on ubuntu with a build from git sources of all core Xfce components + some apps for testing.
-Other distributions and versions are on other branches!
+Other distributions and versions will be supported at a later stage!

 # Travis